nickhill97/football_predictions/README.md

 In the next step, I trained machine learning models to predict the relative score.
 I did this to be able to include the degree of a result (i.e. a 6-0 win is more convincing than a 1-0 win).
 Here the best model was ridge regression model with a root mean squared error of 1.66 and a mean absolute error of 1.28.

 Lastly, I trained models to predict the result of the match.
+Prior to training classifiers I scaled my data using a standard scaler.
 I used a ordinal classifier class for machine learning, this was written by Muhammad Assagaf and can be found [here](https://towardsdatascience.com/simple-trick-to-train-an-ordinal-regression-with-any-classifier-6911183d2a3c).
 The reason I used this class was because my results are ordinal, i.e. a loss is worse than a draw, which is worse than a win.
 This was used as an extension to the machine learning models, such that the multiple classification problem was transformed to two binary classification problems:

 - Binary target was 1 if result a loss and the classifier predicts V1 = 1 - Pr(Result better than loss).
 - Binary target was 1 if result was a draw and the classifier predicts V2 = Pr(Result better than loss) - Pr(Result better than a draw).